I was wondering if someone could help me. I'm 27, after multiple car crashes, I have seen a doctor regarding ADHD.

 I have spoken to a specialist; he has requested another appointment with me and my mother.

-These behavioural traits include being very loud, continual forgetfulness and sometimes loosing my temper.
+These behavioral traits include being very loud, continual forgetfulness and sometimes loosing my temper.
 Examples include driving to a holiday destination, but forgetting to put my suit case in the car, I have done this around 10 times.

 Continually forgetting passport and other important documents, I have done this three times.